How to appeal a health coverage or benefits decision

 exceptions: Written arguments stating why you believe the administrative law judge’s initial decision is incorrect.

-expedited hearing: A faster formal (eligibility) appeal, requested if waiting for an appeal will endanger the Appellant’s health.
+expedited hearing: A faster appeal, requested if waiting for an appeal will endanger the Appellant’s health.

 extensions: Requests for more time to do something, like review the judge’s initial decision or order a transcript.